 At one point I saw Pharrell’s fedora slicing through the crowd as he walk/crouched (to not block anyone’s view of the stage) backstage.
 He then performed with the Hamilton High School Choir and got the suits up on their feet with Blurred Lines (T.I. joined him onstage).
 At the auction, Sherak worked the audience for donations and even took pledges on his phone (Judd Apatow phoned in $15,000).
 Dave Grohl used his auction paddle and bid $7,000 for lunch with Miranda Cosgrove at Spago.
 Allison Janney modeled a Martin Katz diamond necklace, producing the box from her purse and taking a snap with the winning bidder.
 Then Fulfillment Fund grad student Jahvry Bailous got up to tell his story about how the Fund had his back.
 I sat by Bailous at dinner and for a fella addressing that many power-brokers he wasn’t too nervous.
 Some final words from Pharrell, “When I was your age, we depended on luck.
 But with organizations like this, you don’t need luck.”

-Photographs courtesy Alex Berliner / abimages
+Photographs by Alex Berliner / abimages